Micro Auto Insurance: Weekly and On-Demand Coverage Options

 Spotlight: Key Micro Insurance Providers

-• Hugo – One of the most prominent micro-insurance apps in the U.S., available in 16 states as of 2026 (Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Mississippi, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia), with plans to expand to 22 states.
+• Hugo – One of the most prominent micro-insurance apps in the U.S., available in 16 states as of 2026 (Alabama, Arizona, Arkansas, Florida, Georgia, Illinois, Indiana, Kentucky, Louisiana, Mississippi, Ohio, Pennsylvania, South Carolina, Tennessee, Texas, and Virginia).
 Hugo discontinued its original Flex (on/off) plan in March 2025 and replaced it with Unlimited Basic (state-minimum liability) and Unlimited Full plans.
 Payments can be made in flexible intervals — 3, 7, 14, 30, or 180 days — with no down payment, no credit check, and an auto-reload feature.
-Starting at approximately $121/month for minimum coverage.
-Canceling coverage now effectively ends the policy rather than pausing it.
+If your balance runs empty, Hugo extends coverage for up to three days to allow time to reload.
+Canceling coverage ends the policy entirely rather than pausing it, which can trigger a DMV lapse notification within 24 hours.
+Hugo requires drivers to log fewer than 36,000 miles per year.
+Trustpilot reviews rate Hugo at 4.8/5 across 31,400+ ratings, with 89% being 5-star reviews.

-• Root Insurance – Fully app-centric, Root prices coverage based primarily on your actual driving behavior rather than demographics.
-As of late 2025, Root expanded to 36 states and fully eliminated credit score considerations in pricing.
+• Root Insurance – Fully app-centric, Root prices coverage based primarily on your actual driving behavior.
+As of early 2026, Root is available in 36 states plus Washington, D.C., added Washington state in Q3 2025, and reported a record full-year 2025 net income of $40.3 million — a 30% year-over-year increase.
+Root has fully eliminated credit score considerations in pricing, with 73% of rates now driven by telematics data.
 It's a strong option for safe drivers looking to pay less based on how they drive.
+Root reports average full coverage ranging from approximately $93–$143/month for qualifying drivers.

 Pincher's Pro Tip